DavidSlr/portfolio/collections/_portfolio/2021-01-01-dalibri-website.markdown

 - Creation of a wireframe for the start page
 - Text was developed with a content writer in interviews and iterations
 - Exploration of design direction
-- Decision for design direction and itereation to close to final design
+- Decision for design direction and iteration to close to final design
 - Implementation of the responsive website with support for two languages

 ## Design & Tech Stack